 In addition, we will post external scholarship opportunities as they become available:

-ABA Legal Opportunity Scholarship Fund – Deadline March 2, 2016.
+ABA Legal Opportunity Scholarship Fund – Deadline March 2, 2017.
 Awards $5,000 of financial assistance annually to each scholarship recipient attending an ABA-accredited law school.
 Twenty awards will be made to incoming first-year students (across the nation) and may be renewable for two additional years (totaling $15,000).
 The scholarship is meant to encourage and enable students who would not otherwise have the financial ability to attend law school and recipients are selected based on their qualifications and not the law school to which they plan to apply.
+For eligibility and guidelines, please click here.